Teifion/teiserver/documentation/guides/match_lifecycle.md

 - The lobby state will be updated to add this user to the member list and the spectator list
 - The lobby process will subscribe to updates about the client
 - The client process will be updated with default lobby details
+- Subscribers to the lobby pubsub will receive information about this including a `shared_secret`.
+This secret is passed on to the user themselves and the host to allow for authentication outside of the server connection.

 ### Leaving
 To remove a client from a lobby you will need to call `Teiserver.Game.remove_client_from_lobby/2`.
 When this is called the following takes place: